 The Latin America Centre of Asia-Pacific Excellence (Latin America CAPE) and the Southeast Asia Centre of Asia-Pacific Excellence (SEA CAPE) are delighted to announce an innovative collaboration with Toitoi Media and the School of Languages and Cultures at Victoria University of Wellington to produce two special publications.

-Young writers and artists aged 5-14 are invited to submit stories, poems and art exploring their connections with the vibrant cultures of Latin America and Southeast Asia.
-They are encouraged to write in English, any languages of these regions or a creative mix of different languages as well as to send any forms of visual art!
-Language experts from the University will translate the writing for bilingual publishing.
+Earlier this year young writers and artists aged 5-14 were invited to submit stories, poems and art exploring their connections with the vibrant cultures of Latin America and Southeast Asia.
+They were encouraged to write in English, any languages of these regions or a creative mix of different languages as well as send any forms of visual art!
+Submissions have now closed and Toitoi will select the successful pieces for this year's Toitoi journal.
+Language experts from the University will also translate the writing for bilingual publishing.

 These journals will be released later this year for distribution in January 2020, one focuses on Latin America and the other on Southeast Asia.
 A copy of each will be given to every primary, intermediate school and public library in New Zealand.
 The National Library, Services to Schools, will promote this initiative by providing access to books to inspire young writers and artists to make a creative submission.

 In April, teachers were invited to join workshops to support the project in Auckland, Wellington and Christchurch in the first week of the school holidays.
 The purpose of these workshops was to provide teachers with resources and ideas that they can use in the classroom to teach their students about Southeast Asia and Latin America, and to inspire them to submit writing and art about these regions for publication.

 If you missed the workshops, you can still download posters and teacher support material here.

 The National Library has put curated a set of resources for this special project based around culture, history, art, music, and events of interest from Latin America and Southeast Asia.
 These resources can be used to inspire art and writing based on these regions.